droundy/fac/web/documentation.md

 ## To do list

-1. Change parallel_build_all to a more flexible function that builds a given set of files (specified by a closure).
-Thus this function gets called twice, once for the bilgefiles, and once for the build itself.
-Or maybe it gets called many times for the bilgefiles, in a loop.
-Thus the build targets could be specified as a listset rather than a closure.
-This new function should be precise, in the sense that it identifies the dirtiness of a rule only once, and after that never loops over all rules, or even all dirty rules.
-   (Just all ready rules.)

 3. Add continuous build mode, in which we monitor input files for changes and rebuild as needed.
 Ideally we would use inotify or similar to handle this with minimal CPU overhead.

-4. Experment with a reverse tree, which would enable us to quickly identify rules that need to be rebuilt due to a changed input.
-   This is especially appealing for the continuous build mode.

 5. On BSD and Darwin systems, use ktrace rather than ptrace.